-And just like my one day in Aosta, my friend and I chose to visit Turin based on the fact that its font size was bigger on the map than all surrounding town names.
+And just like my one day in Aosta and my 2 days in Tivoli, my friend and I chose to visit Turin based on the fact that its font size was bigger on the map than all surrounding town names.
 Did this make me a trailblazer?
 Was I bravely heading out into Italian lands unknown?

 “Oh, so Turin has a population of 2.2 million, used to be the capital of Italy, is the country’s third richest city behind Rome and Milan, and somewhat recently hosted the Olympics?”
 Trailblazer I am not.

 This post was originally published in 2020 but has been updated for 2023.

 Well, my friend and I decided to visit Turin after completely blowing off a separate 2-week trip after just three days.
 This left us to wander the Alps region aimlessly—not unlike the Cliffhanger on The Price is Right.
 Just strolling through the mountains, trying to avoid the edges, and hoping to come out the other side with A BRAND NEW CARRRRR!

 But you should visit Turin because it’s a massive and interesting city that is somehow still a total secret.
 Oh, and because it’s the city that brought us Nutella.
 We’re not worthy!

 What is Turin famous for?

 So yes, Turin, Italy is the home of something called gianduja—a chocolate/hazelnut spread invented in the early 1800s that over time evolved into the Nutella we all know, love, and have written into our wills.